dilshankarunarathne/spring-boot-notes/README.md

 This plumbings allows us to easily consume these authorings while focusing on the business logics.

 Spring is built on solid Object-Oriented programming concepts, and its style promotes the users to do the same thing when consuming the framework.

+Spring promotes DRY Principle.
+By leveraging the powerful abstractions of the framework